 The installations must be installed in a home you own and use as a residence (no rentals, but second homes qualify).

-The very popular non-business residential “Energy Property Tax Credits” for Energy Star certified energy efficiency improvements on principal residences was previously extended through 2020 by Congressional tax extender legislation and more recently extended through 2021 with the Consolidated Appropriations Act of 2021.
+The very popular and easily obtainable non-business residential “Energy Property Tax Credit” for Energy Star certified energy efficiency improvements on principal residences was previously extended through 2020 by Congressional tax extender legislation and more recently extended through 2021 with the Consolidated Appropriations Act of 2021.